-The Board currently consists of nine directors.
-Eight of nine sitting directors serve on at least one committee and all directors are able to devote as much time as a director of the Company as is necessary to fulfill the obligations as such.
+The Board for 2022 consisted of eight directors.
+All sitting directors serve on at least one committee and all directors are able to devote as much time as a director of the Company as is necessary to fulfill the obligations as such.
+It is intended to increase the size of the board to 10 directors for 2023.

 The Board makes a determination of the status of each director as an independent or non-independent director.
 Each Board member is required to complete a questionnaire annually, which is designed to assist the Board as a whole in making this determination.
 A director is "independent" if he or she has no direct or indirect material relationship with the issuer.
-A "material relationship" is a relationship which could, in the view of an issuer's board of directors, be reasonably expected to interfere with the exercise of a director's independent.
+A "material relationship" is a relationship which could, in the view of an issuer's board of directors, be reasonably expected to interfere with the exercise of a director's independent judgment.

-E-L Financial Corporation Limited ("E-L") and companies acting in concert with it (the "Significant Shareholder") control in the aggregate 29,340,740 Common Shares (77.7%).
-Duncan N. R. Jackman, a director of the Company, is a director of E-L and an officer of E-L and Richard B. Carty, a director of the Company, is an officer of E-L. Apart from Messrs.
-Jackman and Carty, none of the other directors has an interest in or relationship with either the Company or the Significant Shareholder.
+E-L Financial Corporation Limited ("E-L") and companies acting in concert with it (the "Significant Shareholder") control in the aggregate 29,340,740 Common Shares (76.1%).
+Duncan N. R. Jackman, a director of the Company, is a director of E-L and an officer of E-L, Clive P. Rowe, a director of the Company, is a director of E-L, and Richard B. Carty, a director of the Company, is an officer of E-L. Apart from Messrs.
+Jackman, Rowe, and Carty, none of the other directors has an interest in or relationship with either the Company or the Significant Shareholder.

-Notwithstanding the foregoing, the Board and each director, having individually considered their respective interests and relationship and having received and considered professional advice, have determined that as of February 25, 2022 all directors are independent.
+Notwithstanding the foregoing, the Board and each director, having individually considered their respective interests and relationship and having received and considered professional advice, have determined that as of March 10, 2023 all current directors are independent.